geekswagg/aspire-app-dev-in-a-day-ko/docs/01-blazor-frontend.md

     }
     ```

-## 01-3: API Client 생성하기
+## 01-3: Create API Client

-1. Solution Explorer에서 `Clients` 디렉토리를 생성하고 그 안에 `ApiAppClient`라는 이름으로 C# 클래스 파일을 생성합니다. 생성된 파일 안에는 아래와 비슷한 내용이 이미 들어 있습니다.
+1. In Solution Explorer, create a `Clients` directory and create a C# class file named `ApiAppClient` in it.
+Inside the generated file, you'll already find something similar to the one below.

     ```csharp
     namespace AspireYouTubeSummariser.WebApp.Clients;